CSRavasio/oflibnumpy/README.rst

 - Provides a number of functions to resize the flow field, visualise it, warp images, find necessary image padding
 - Allows for three different types of flow field combination operations
 - Keeps track of valid flow field areas through said operations
+- Provides alternative functions to avoid the explicit use of the custom flow class, with slightly limited functionality

 Note there is an equivalent flow library called Oflibpytorch, mostly based on PyTorch tensors.
 Its `code is available on Github`_, and the `documentation is accessible on ReadTheDocs`_.